5 Facts About Being a Kidney Donor

 Myth: After the surgery, my life will be different, and it might limit what I can do.

-Fact: Careful screening of donors means that only people who are in very good health will be selected -- and for those people, the risks of future complications are very low.
+Fact: Careful screening of donors means that only people who are in very good health will be selected -- and for those people, the risk of future complications is very low.

 Women of childbearing age can still have healthy pregnancies after donating, and the risk for future kidney disease is not affected by the donation of a single kidney.

-“Your health care needs after the surgery are essentially the same as before the surgery,” said Dr. Ellis.
+“Your health care needs after the surgery are essentially the same as before the surgery,” said Dr. Vranic.

-Kidney donors will need regular blood and urine tests to monitor kidney function, and they need to watch their blood pressure and body weight so they must visit their primary care doctor every year but, as Hicks pointed out, that’s something everyone should do anyway.
+Kidney donors will need regular blood and urine tests to monitor kidney function, and they need to watch their blood pressure and body weight, so they must visit their primary care doctor every year but, as Dr. Vranic pointed out, that’s something everyone should do anyway.

 Myth: If my intended recipient and I aren’t a match, the process ends there.

-One option is for you and your donor to receive medical treatments before and after transplant that allow you to receive a kidney from a donor with a different blood type.
+One option is for the recipient and the donor to receive medical treatments before and after transplant that allow the recipient to receive a kidney from someone with a different blood type.
 Another option may be for you and your recipient to enter Duke’s paired exchange program.

 Your recipient receives a kidney from someone else’s donor, and another recipient receives your kidney.
 Finally, if for some reason you and your donor cannot be a pair, we can help empower your donor to be an advocate and help you in your search for another living donor.